U.S. Senate Democrats unveil legislation to ban high-capacity gun magazines - NewsBreak

 Sheldon Whitehouse of Rhode Island

-The post U.S. Senate Democrats unveil legislation to ban high-capacity gun magazines appeared first on Kentucky Lantern .
+The post U.S. Senate Democrats unveil legislation to ban high-capacity gun magazines appeared first on Florida Phoenix .